- Christine Huebner

 My research is focused on the relationship between citizens and their political community.
 I am particularly interested in questions of political participation, political belonging and legitimacy.

-For my dissertation I investigate youth participation and conceptions of citizenship.
+For my dissertation I investigate young people's participation in democratic processes and conceptions of citizenship.
 In light of an ongoing debate about an allegedly politically apathetic youth, 'citizenship' has become a catchphrase that scholars and practitioners employ to avoid a looming crisis of political legitimacy.
-It remains unclear, however, what 'citizenship' means.
-In an effort to contribute to the debate on the puzzle of youth participation, I explore the norms of citizenship that today's young people build on when they decide whether and how to get involved in their political community.
+It is often defined as a practice, based on things that adults do.
+It remains unclear how young people understand citizenship and how they make sense of their role as citizens.
+In an effort to contribute to the debate on the puzzle of youth participation, I explore how young people ascribe meaning to the role of the citizen and how they decide whether and how to get involved in their political communities.

 I have a particular interest in innovative research methodology and applications of quantitative methods.
 I am an active member of the quantitative methods group of the School of Social and Political Science.